AndreasZachariae/semantic_hierarchical_graph/README.md

 Semantics

 - [ ] Add function to add semantic locations later into the graph and update env
-- [ ] GUI Editor to chnge graph nodes and add semantic locations and areas
+- [ ] GUI Editor to change graph nodes and add semantic locations and areas

 ROS node environment model